Test and trace across the UK

 What will I have to do if I test positive for Covid-19?

 If you test positive for Covid-19 you will be contacted by the tracers and asked to list those you have been in contact with.
 In turn, they will contact these people advising them to self-isolate.
-However, as you should have been in the PPE advised by PHE while with the patient you should not be asked to self-isolate.
+You will obviously been told to self isolate too.

 Consent for test and trace